MFireIt/MFireIt/README.md

 - 👋 Hi, I’m Mariusz Wójcik
 - 👀 I’m interested in python, volleyball, IT podcasts, gaming.
-- 🌱 I’m currently learning Flask Framework
+- 🌱 I’m currently learning Flask Framework.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...